squillace/helm-multinode/HelloIIS/README.md

 As you watch, you can see that it finds the correct Linux nodes now _every single time_.
 Try it.
 And try other applications such as mongodb, or the `stable/wordpress` application.
 They will schedule correctly.

-**`NOTE:`** If you attempt to install Helm on a mixed-OS cluster like this one, you are likely to fail for the same reason -- only by luck will Tiller be installed on a Linux node.
+**`NOTE:`** If you attempt to install Helm on a mixed-OS cluster like this one (before taints are applied), you are likely to fail for the same reason -- only by luck will Tiller be installed on a Linux node.
 But once the taint is applied to the Windows nodes, the `helm init` command will complete successfully as expected.

 ## Step Four: All Windows manifests or Helm charts should tolerate the Windows nodes
 Now let's use Helm to deploy an application that tolerates those nodes -- an application container that requires a Windows node.
 If you want to see how a manifest might look, have a look at the `helloIIS.withtolerations.yaml` file in this repository.
 But for helm, let's deploy the exact same application (a simple Internet Information Services -- IIS -- instance), with a Windows node tolerance, by issuing the following command.
 From the root of this repository, type: